 Although, you could also create a separate report for those who didn’t fall for your trap question.
 This method allows you to keep all your responses.

-Risks of using 'red herring' questions
+Risks of using control questions in surveys

 Although these ‘red herring questions’ intend to identify disengaged or dishonest respondents, there’s also a chance they’ll cause problems in your surveys.

-- Respondents may lost trust in you.
+- Respondents may lose trust in you.

 - Honest respondents may choose the wrong answer by accident